VHS Revival delves into the murky recesses of censorship hysteria

 The Movies of George A. Romero

-Although Victor Halperin’s White Zombie (1932) is considered the first zombie movie, it was George A. Romero who would shape the sub-genre, establishing the majority of its tropes and motifs and expanding on the concept to reflect social and political climates.
+Victor Halperin’s White Zombie (1932) may be considered the first zombie movie, but it was George A. Romero who would shape the sub-genre, establishing the majority of its tropes and motifs and expanding on the concept to reflect social and political climates.
 Romero’s walking dead would have an obvious influence on many video nasties in the zombie and cannibalism mode, but his influence was far greater than make-up and special effects.

-As well as being responsible for the horror genre’s first subversive movie after casting an African-American in the lead role, Romero inspired many low-budget filmmakers to pick up a camera and follow his example.
+As well as being responsible for one of the horror genre’s most subversive horror movies after casting an African-American in the lead role, Romero inspired many low-budget filmmakers to pick up a camera and follow his example.
 Made on a minuscule budget of $114,000, Night of the Living Dead would test the limits of independent filmmaking as a vehicle for mainstream success, influencing a whole host of soon-to-be-seminal directors, budding artists who would use the movie as a blueprint for their own ambitions.
-Two of those filmmakers ― Tobe Hooper and John Carpenter ― would rise to prominence in the slasher genre, their own influence resulting in an oversaturated home video market of violent clones.
+Two of those filmmakers ― Tobe Hooper and John Carpenter ― would rise to prominence in the slasher genre, their own influence resulting in an oversaturated home video market of ultra-violent derivatives.

-It is perhaps Romero, more than anyone, who proved the inspiration for the video nasty market with his bargain-basement model, while the themes of his movies were unquestionably influential on the zombie and cannibalism sub-genres attached to the scandal.
+It is perhaps Romero, more than anyone, who proved the inspiration for the video nasty with his bargain-basement model.
+The themes of his movies were hugely influential on the zombie and cannibalism sub-genres attached to the scandal.

 Video Nasties: Choice Cuts

 The Evil Dead (1981)

 Many of the most memorable and notorious movies on the video nasties list featured zombies or variations of the undead.
 Perhaps the most infamous of those is Sam Raimi’s The Evil Dead.
-The story of a group of teens possessed by evil spirits while vacationing at a cabin retreat, the film has since been released uncut, but graphic moments such as a pencil twisted into a girl’s ankle and a girl chewing off her own hand are cringe-worthy even by today’s standards, as are some of those low-budget practical effects.
+The story of a group of teens possessed by evil spirits while vacationing at a cabin retreat, the film has since been released uncut, but graphic moments such as a pencil twisted into a victim’s ankle and another chewing through her own hand are cringeworthy even by today’s standards, as are some of those low-budget practical effects.